Banks on the run: odds shorten on Turkey losing both Unicredit and HSBC

 Unicredit’s unwinding of the 50:50 Koc Financial Services JV, which controlled 82% of third largest Turkish bank Yapi Kredi, gave it a direct 31.9% stake in the bank.
 That will fall to 20% after the $500mn share placement, expected to be completed on February 6.

 The economic recession in Turkey last year which followed 2018’s summer run on the lira forced UniCredit to write down its Yapi Kredi asset by €846mn.
-UniCredit said in December it planned to book a €400mn ($440mn) charge in the fourth quarter of 2019 in relation to the unwinding of Koc accord.
+UniCredit said in December it planned to book a €400mn ($440mn) charge in the fourth quarter of 2019 in relation to the unwinding of the Koc accord.
 To get out of the JV, Unicredit not only sold at a 12% discount to the previous closing price, it agreed to pay €260mn euros in break fees and local taxes.
 Also under the terms of the deal with Koc, Unicredit is limited to just one public sale over two years.
 The bank will hope investors will reward Unicredit with a richer valuation now that it is less exposed to the fragile Turkish economy.

 HSBC has operated in Turkey since 1990.
 It has already downscaled its presence in Turkey from some 315 branches and around 6,000 staff in 2013 to around 80 branches and 2,000 staff as of September last year, according to data from the Banks Association of Turkey.